molikto/molikto.github.io/posts/03-compare-editor.md

 		* ![](03/May-21-2018%2013-10-58.gif)
 		* ![](03/May-21-2018%2013-12-36.gif)
 * the implementation is based on macOS Cocoa text API
+* selection: can select multiple ranges, and can use keyboard to navigate them
 * data model: import/export from Markdown works ok, but not entirely the same
 ## web based WYSIWYG editors
 seems all work the same to me…